 Commercial crap: Advertising!
 Apart from gathering your personal data, they run advertisements.
 No, let me rephrase that: they gather your personal data, so people who sell stuff like to advertise on Douyin.
 So be prepared for commercial content or run away while you still can!
 You can’t always differentiate between ‘normal’ and commercial content, because everything’s in the same Douyin format.

 Douyin addicts: The app is very addictive and time-consuming.
 It’s designed to keep you on the app for as long as possible.
-An Indian kid was reported to have fallen from a roof while on TikTok.
+An Indian kid was reported to have fallen from a roof while watching videos on TikTok.
 It can turn people into walking zombies whose only concern is the number of likes on their videos…

 The kind of stuff people do for likes: if you have spent some time on these apps, it all becomes too obvious.
 Girls start to wear sexy outfits and hang their boobs into the camera.
 Why?
 Because it works.
 And people copy each other.